Rizky Pellu

-Rizky Ahmad Sanjaya Pellu (born 26 June 1992) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bali United.
+Rizky Ahmad Sanjaya Pellu (born 26 June 1992) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persita Tangerang, on loan from PSM Makassar.

 International career

 In 2008, Rizky represented the Indonesia U-16, in the 2008 AFC U-16 Championship.
 Rizky won his first cap for Indonesia in a friendly match against Andorra on March 26, 2014.